airpair/user-analytics-as-your-product-grows/post.md

 At some point, though, you'll get an uneasy feeling that you're not really using the full power of the tool, especially once you outgrow the free tier, and start spending real money.
 Around the same time, you'll also begin to have questions that aren't answerable by these all-in-one tools.

+## The crisis

-Then you get a question like this:
+Eventually you get a question like this:

 > "How's your weekly active user retention look?" - a sophisticated investor

 Shit just got real.
 Time to get on your A game.

-You then enter the crazy world of modern analytics, where tools come in all shapes, sizes, and costs; the options are daunting.
+You then start trying to learn about the crazy world of modern analytics, and discover that tools come in all shapes, sizes, and costs; the options are daunting.

 ---